199911/hls-video-sharing/PITCHME.md

 Note:

+- Orgin stream server
-- Orgin stream server: "Seed" of the video delivery
+    - "Seed" of the video delivery
+    - Transcode the video to flv
 - Edge stream server: Repeater of the origin stream server
     - Edge stream server ~= content delievery network
 - Require adobe flash player to play video in flv format